 RV sites (EW 30ft BackIn and EW 50ftPulThru, accept outlets for 20 and 30 amp current.
 There are no waterfront sites at this park.
 These sites have electric and water, and a bathhouse is available.

 The park has a camping lodge (bunkhouse), which is not a full service lodge, for rent.
 It's a two-room trailer with seven bunk beds ( five in one room and two in another), a refrigerator, a microwave oven, a coffee pot and air conditioning.
 It has no heating.
 The bunkhouse has a has a porch and a large covered deck with two picnic table, two other tables and eight chairs.
 It also has a charcoal grill and a fire ring.
 Smoking, portable heaters and cooking, except with the microwave oven, are not permitted in the lodge.
 There's a fire hydrant next to the lodge in the parking lot.
 Four vehicles are permitted with rental of the lodge; the daily parking fee must be paid for additional vehicles.
 RVs and trailers may not be parked in the bunk house parking lot; there's an overflow parking lot about 100 yards away.

-It's available only during camping season, March 1 to the first Monday in December.
+It's available only during camping season, the first Friday in March to the first Monday in December.
 The facility becomes available in January each year; unlike most overnight facilities, it is not sold 11 months in advance.
-Check-in is 3 p.m., and check-out is 10 a.m.
+Check-in is 4 p.m., and check-out is 10 a.m.

 The transfer deadline and cancellation and pet fees are the same as those for cabins.

 There are 13 hiking trails ranging from half a mile to three miles long.
 Trails meander through the park’s various features, including hardwood forests, pine forests, secluded coves and picturesque vistas.
 They are open year-round during daylight hours.